rackerlabs/support-how-to/content/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux.md

 - **/var/log/driveclient.log**
 - **/var/log/driveclient.log.1** (and so on for older versions)

-If the agent or updater do not behave as expected, you can `grep` these logs to look for "ERROR" or other information.
+If the agent or updater does not behave as expected, you can `grep` these logs to look for "ERROR" or other information.
 For more information on reading agent logs, see [Cloud Backup Logging Basics](/how-to/cloud-backup-agent-logging-basics).